 PO Boxes must use US Mail.

 All of our Cables are color-coded, with each color representing a different amount of resistance.
 As a rule, when a Cable is stretched to three times its normal length, the following list applies:

-Occasionally, we hear from customers who have had the same Cables for 10 years or more, but, if you use the Cables regularly, we recommend that you replace them at least once every 3 to 5 years.
+Occasionally, we hear from customers who have had the same Cables for 10 years or more, but, if you use the Cables regularly, we recommend that you replace them at least once every 12 months.
 You can extend the life of your cables by keeping them in a cool, dry place out of direct sunlight or other heat, and wiping them down regularly.